 A: Make sure you're taking care of your body during the crafting process.
 Get an ergonomic chair, stand up straight, take breaks, stretch your arms and back, and give your eyes a rest.

-Q: What are your thoughts on Artificial Intelligence (AI)?
+Q: What are your thoughts on Artificial Intelligence (AI) for visual arts?

 Press